Grumman TBF/TBM Avenger

 Ordered by the Navy in April 1940, the XTBF-1 was Grumman’s first attempt to build a torpedo bomber as a replacement for the already obsolete Douglas TBD Devastator.
-The Navy placed an order for 286 of the aircraft in December 1940, and the first flight of the XTBF-1 took place on 1 August 1941.
+The Navy placed an order for 286 of the aircraft in December 1940.
+The first flight of the XTBF-1 took place on 1 August 1941.

-With ever increasing demands for aircraft, and faced with the Navy’s push for a replacement for the F4F Wildcat fighter, Grumman concentrated on development of the XF6F Hellcat, farming out much of the production to General Motors’ newly-formed Eastern Aircraft Division.
+With ever increasing demands for aircraft as well as being faced with the Navy’s push for a replacement for the F4F Wildcat fighter, Grumman concentrated on the development of the XF6F Hellcat, farming out much of the production to General Motors’ newly-formed Eastern Aircraft Division.
 By war’s end, Eastern Aircraft’s plants had turned out 7,546 TBMs.
 By 1944 Grumman had produced 2,290 TBFs before production ended, bringing the total Avengers produced to 9,836 (2,882 TBM-1s and 4,664 TBM-3s).
 Great Britain and New Zealand received 921 of the aircraft.
 In keeping with their naming of torpedo planes for fish, the British named the TBF/TBM the “Tarpon.”